DreadedHippy/rust-shrtnr/README.md

-# URL shortener built wirh Rust 🦀
+# URL shortener built with Rust 🦀